sjkywalker/physical-modeling-with-python/README.md

 Contains tutorial codes from [here](https://apmonitor.com/pdc/index.php/Main/SolveDifferentialEquations).
 Custom code may be different from original.
 It is a great source to practice modeling.

-### `./models` directory
+### `./models/` directory

 Contains acutal implementations of a simple pendulum and a spring pendulum.
+Also added custom models with external force.

+* No Force (Constant)
+* Step Function
+* Sinusoidal
+* Exponential

+There's also a `main.py` file which represents these models - it's based on the sinusoidal force model.

 ## Acknowledgement